edwardhotchkiss/wrapper/README.md

-# Wrapper
+# wrapper

 > Wraps any library/function/object within an AMD-compliant definition if possible, otherwise binding to `window`

-### What is "Wrapper"?
+### What is "wrapper"?

 After dealing with the cumbersome spaghetti code of RequireJS/AMD testing, and library setup depending on users state, I decided to simple encapsulate it into a two line function, where you `return` your library.
 This could be in the form of a constructor function, an object, etc.

-If the user is using RequireJS, then nothing is aliased (excluding `Wrapper`) to the `window`, and is available in usual fashion through RequireJS.
+If the user is using RequireJS, then nothing is aliased (excluding `wrapper`) to the `window`, and is available in usual fashion through RequireJS.
 Otherwise, the user can access your library through a general `MyLibrary` or `window.MyLibrary`.
 Two lines of code wrapped around your library can create a highly compartmentalized module and allow users using Require and other AMD loaders to use your library without any extra work.

 ### Why?